 This year, Cancer League of Colorado will be celebrating the 20th Anniversary of our Foundation, which we established in 1997 as a means to create a permanent charitable endowment for Cancer League.
-Since 2007, we have donated more than $100,000 to Cancer League of Colorado depends heavily on philanthropic support to fulfill its mission.
+As an all-volunteer organization, Cancer League of Colorado depends heavily on philanthropic support to fulfill its mission.
 By charter, all gifts received by Cancer League of Colorado are used in the year received to fund preliminary research and service needs, supporting the community’s most promising efforts.
 Because our charter does not allow for charitable endowment, we established the Cancer League of Colorado Foundation.

 The Foundation’s investments are managed by professional asset managers and overseen by our Investment Committee.
 Currently, UBS Financial Services serves as the Foundation’s financial advisor and portfolio manager.
 Please consider CLC Foundation in your estate plan.